Franklin Dam controversy: Resolution

+Confluence of the Franklin and Gordon River in 2009.

 On 5 March 1983, the Australian Labor Party won the federal election with a large swing.
-The new prime minister, Bob Hawke, had vowed to stop the dam from being built, and the anti-dam vote increased Hawke's majority - some federal Victorian seats were notable for having a strong interest in the issue.
+The new prime minister, Bob Hawke, had vowed to stop the dam from being built, and the anti-dam vote increased Hawke's majority — some federal Victorian seats were notable for having a strong interest in the issue.
 However, in Tasmania, the vote went against the national trend and the Liberals held all five seats.
 Hawke's government first passed regulations under the existing National Parks and Wildlife Conservation Act 1975, and then passed the World Heritage Properties Conservation Act 1983, which prohibited Franklin River dam-related clearing, excavation and building activities that had been authorised by Tasmanian state legislation.

 However, the Tasmanian government ignored both the federal regulations and legislation and continued to order work on the dam.
-In April 1983 the Australian Government sent a Mirage jet and later an RF-111, from the Royal Australian Air Force, to undertake a reconnaissance mission over the dam to gather evidence that the Tasmanian Government was not complying with Federal legislation to stop work.
+In April 1983 the Australian government sent a Mirage jet and later an RF-111, from the Royal Australian Air Force, to undertake a reconnaissance mission over the dam to gather evidence that the Tasmanian Government was not complying with Federal legislation to stop work.

 The issue was brought before the High Court with the first day of hearings on 31 May 1983.
 The government of Tasmania claimed that the federal government had no powers under the Constitution to pass either the regulations or the legislation.
 They claimed that as the right to legislate for the environment was not named in the Constitution, and was thus a residual power held by the states, that the World Heritage Properties Conservation Act 1983 was unconstitutional.
-The federal government, however, claimed (successfully) that they had the right to do so, under the 'external affairs' provision of the Constitution as, by passing legislation blocking the dam's construction, they were fulfilling their responsibilities under an international treaty (the UNESCO Convention for the Protection of the World Cultural and Natural Heritage, Australia having signed and ratified that convention and the Franklin River having been listed on it).
+The federal government, however, successfully argued that they had the right to do so, under the 'external affairs' provision of the Constitution as, by passing legislation blocking the dam's construction, they were fulfilling their responsibilities under an international treaty (the UNESCO Convention for the Protection of the World Cultural and Natural Heritage, Australia having signed and ratified that convention and the Franklin River having been listed on it).
 The Commonwealth government also argued (successfully) that the federal legislation was supported by the constitutional powers of a federal government to pass laws about corporations and about the people of any race (in this case the aboriginal race, whose sacred caves along the Franklin would have been inundated).